The Education Foundation of Teton Valley enhances educational excellence in our public schools through a variety of ways.

 For children under the age of 18 on Medicaid and insurance plans under the Affordable Care Act, exams and eyeglasses are automatically covered and their families will not have to pay out of pocket.

-This Critical Needs Program is funded through a grant from the Teton Springs Foundation.
+This Critical Needs Program is funded through a grant from the Community Foundation of Teton Valley through December 2020..

 GAP! was started during the summer of 2017.
 GAP! programming is based off of critical research done around today’s most successful women from many walks of life.
 Research shows that thriving women possess three characteristics that allow her to become a ninja in her life endeavors: competence, confidence, and community connectedness.
 Meetings are designed for active community experience to enhance these characteristics.GAP! is a one-week adventure during the summer for middle school girls.
 GAP! is currently funded by The Community Foundation of Teton Valley and the Education Foundation of Teton Valley.